 Common Mistakes Buyers Make

-A common mistake we've all made—jumping the gun out of excitement.
+A common mistake many buyers make is jumping the gun out of excitement.
 In order to save yourself some disappointment when the loan for that $300,000 home you've fallen in love with doesn't work out, do your homework and contact your lender to learn what you can actually afford.
 Get pre-qualified and pre-approved.
 It will save you headaches and heartache and avoid any potential surprises.

 9.)
 Not working with a local lender.

-On the discussion of loans, we always suggest you use a local lender.
+On the discussion of loans, we always suggest you use a lender local to Charlevoix or your area.
 Local lenders are a part of the community, and know the associations, neighborhoods, and developments, and have a vested interest in the community.
 He or she is also likely to have relationships with your agent, local appraisers, inspectors, and title companies—all ensuring a smooth transaction.

 8.)
 Buying more house than you can afford.

-Still discussing loans, your lender may happily inform you that she will give you a huge loan.
-But many buyers get excited and borrow more than they need.
+Still discussing loans, your lender may happily inform you that she will give you a loan that is larger than you anticipated.
+But many buyers get excited and borrow more than their budget has room for.
 Spend only what you can afford, while carefully considering monthly expenses, potential home repairs, and your own future.
 Don’t get in over your head.

 7.)
 Failing to consider resale value.